Dr Pepper Chocolate Cherry Brownies

 Frequently Asked Questions

-Are these homemade brownies fudgey or cakey?
+Are these brownies fudgy or cakey?

 These Chocolate Cherry Brownies tend toward gooeyness because I spent a lot of time making them that way.
 (You can also remove them from the oven when they’re still super soft to make them extra gooey, so long as they’re not raw in the middle.)